cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 A proposal is marked as `SPAM` when the total of weighted votes for all options is lower than the amount of weighted vote on `SPAM`
 (`spam` > `option_one + option_two + option_three + option_four` = proposal marked as spam).

-To avoid voters wrongfully voting down a proposal as `SPAM`, voter will be slashed 2% of their voting stake if they voted `SPAM` on a proposal that wasn't a spam proposal.
+To avoid voters wrongfully voting down a proposal as `SPAM`, voters will be slashed 2% of their voting stake if they voted `SPAM` on a proposal that wasn't a spam proposal.

 Additionally, the current vote option will be renamed to better accommodate the multiple choice proposal: